 Analytics for Energy

-Vast numbers of data engineers are being hired in the energy technology sector, and this is for a variety of reasons.
+Vast numbers of data engineers are being hired in the energy software and technology sector, and this is for a variety of reasons.
 Firstly, analytics can assist utility companies in customer targeting and segmentations.
 Secondly, a deeper understanding of how consumers and businesses utilise energy provides huge opportunities for promoting energy efficiency.
 This can also inform what rates and tariffs can be offered, while streamlining everything from pricing, to billing to customer loyalty programmes.
 Properly deployed analytics can also provide a more robust approach to energy security.